ybyangjing/Detecting-Gear-Surface-Defects/Readme.md

 	Modify data/voc.name to be the tag name of the sample set break，lack，scratch，normal
 	Modify the filters = 3*(class+4+1) in cfg/yolov3-voc.cfg

-2. Yolo training
+2 Yolo training
 	Use kmeans algorithm to set K=9 to find 9 suitable auchor； 	Find the darknet/cfg/yolov3.cfg file and change the auchor in it to the optimal auchor obtained by kmeans； 	Return to the darknet root for model training
-Start training
+	Start training
 ./darknet detector train cfg/voc.data cfg/yolov3-voc.cfg darknet53.conv.74 -gpus 0,1
-Detect
+	Detect
 ./darknet detect cfg/yolov3-voc.cfg weights/yolov3.weights